Course

 Learning Activities

-This course includes a 1 week practicum.
 Instructional activities may include open book online quizzes, in class presentations, pre-lab videos and video evaluations, in-person instructor evaluations, workshop and live animal labs as well as off-campus experiential learning opportunities.
-Off-campus duties for large animal practical skills are also required.

 Means of Assessment

-Evaluations will be carried out in accordance with Douglas College Evaluation Policy.
+Evaluations will be carried out in accordance with the Douglas College Evaluation Policy.
 The instructor will present a written course outline with specific evaluation criteria at the beginning of the semester.
-A final minimum cumulative grade of “C” or 60% is required, in both lecture and lab components, in order to progress in the Veterinary Technology program.
+A final minimum cumulative grade of 60% is required in both lecture and lab components, in order to obtain a C grade in this course.
+Evaluation will be based on the following:

 Assignments 15-40%

-Quizzes & Term tests 10-30%
+Quizzes & term tests 10-30%

 Practical Evaluations 15-40%